Pengwei-Yang/mig-lab-website/_members/pengweiyang.md

   orcid: 0000-0001-7961-2381
 ---

-I am a Ph.D. student at [University of Electronic Science and Technology of China](https://en.uestc.edu.cn/), supervised by Prof. Guoqing Wang.
-Before, I worked as an AI algorithm engineer at [East Hope Group (China)](http://www.easthope.cn/) and as a Research Associate in the [Sensors, Clouds, and Services Laboratory (SCSLab)](http://scslab.net/) at the University of Sydney.
+Pengwei Yang is a Ph.D. student at [University of Electronic Science and Technology of China](https://en.uestc.edu.cn/), supervised by Prof. Guoqing Wang.
+Before, he worked as an AI algorithm engineer at [East Hope Group (China)](http://www.easthope.cn/) and as a Research Associate in the [Sensors, Clouds, and Services Laboratory (SCSLab)](http://scslab.net/) at the University of Sydney.